Zone Aware Replication

 For Cortex to function correctly, there must be at least the same number of availability zones as the replication factor.
 For example, if the replication factor is configured to 3 (default for time-series replication), the Cortex cluster should be spread at least over 3 availability zones.

 It is safe to have more zones than the replication factor, but it cannot be less.
-Having fewer availability zones than replication factor causes a replica write to be missed, and in some cases, the write fails if the availability zones count is too low.
+Having fewer availability zones than the replication factor causes a replica write to be missed, and in some cases, the write fails if the availability zones count is too low.

 Impact on unbalanced zones